 Vaccinations

-Most puppies require their vaccinations at 8 and 10 weeks old.
-Sometimes the timings vary slightly depending on which vaccine has been used and when but we will help you work all this out!
+Puppies require their vaccinations at 8 and 12 weeks old.
 Vaccines are vital to protect our puppies from fatal diseases.
 The vaccines we use are very safe and we have never encountered any problems with them.
-Vaccination is a whole topic in itself, for more info see here.
+Vaccination is a whole topic in itself; you can find more information on our website if you want to know more.

 Microchipping